AdamMooers/upsilon/doc/programmers_manual.md

 experienced programmers (in either software or hardware).
 Its goal is to contain any pertinent information to the devlopment process of Upsilon.

-You do not need to read and digest the entire manual in sequence.
-Many things will seem confusing and counterintuitive, and will require some time to properly understand.
+This manual is (hopefully) modular enough that you can just skip to the section you need without having to read the entire thing.

 ## Organization of the Project